 After I lost my marriage, my heart was extremely fragile.
 My journey of healing was long—much longer than I desired.
 And along that journey, I had to make choices to protect my heart.

 For a few years, I changed my listening, reading, and viewing habits.
-I love a good Hallmark movie, Christian romantic suspense books, and old love songs.
+I enjoy a good Hallmark movie, Christian romantic suspense books, and love songs.
 But during this time, my heart couldn’t handle any of these things.
 It was like jarring a broken bone or ripping off a bandage.

 So I put them away for quite some time.
 I focused on things that would help, not hurt me—time with my boys, my family, my church.
 I immersed myself in the Word of God, learning anew of His eternal, unconditional love for me.
 I sought comfort in knowing that Jesus would never leave me or forsake me.